Literals are ephemeral expressions that allow expressing a fixed value directly.

 String literals are expressions that represent a string of text.
 They are type [Char:N;'\0']* where N is the number of characters in the string literal.
 They are represented by two double-quotes characters (") containing 0 or more of the following:

 As suggested by the type, string literals automatically have a null-terminator appended.
-This means that "\0" is represented in memory as two null-terminator.
+This means that "\0" is represented in memory as two null-terminators.

-Unlike languages like C/C++ and Zig, nothing special needs to be done to allow string literals to be multi-line.
+Unlike most languages, nothing special needs to be done to allow string literals to be multi-line.